-A carrot salad recipe to add colour and texture to your hors d oeuvres or to tempt your kids to eat healthy!
+A carrot salad recipe to add colour and texture to your hors d'oeuvres or to tempt your kids to eat healthy!

 This lovely tomato salad will give a bright and colourful display to your Hors d'oeuvres table.

 A cool green cucumber salad recipe which will bring a lovely addition to your table for a starter or hors d'oeuvres.

-An easy and economical recipe which deserves a place of honour amongst your salads.
+An easy and economical recipe which deserves a place of honour among your salads.

-A red cabbage salad recipe to give you a dazzling and colourful starter for your hors d oeuvres table.
-It's sure to please everyone with it's rich texture and colour.
+A red cabbage salad recipe to give you a dazzling and colourful starter for your hors d'oeuvres table.

 Easy and economical to make.

-It is a popular salad all over France and I am sure you will love it too!
+It is a popular salad all over France and I am sure you will love it, too!

 A refreshing chicken and almond salad that is so easy to make at home and will please all your family and friends.

 The inhabitants of Nice would pick the fresh plants daily for this salad and indeed some still do.
-It is expensive in restaurants but it has a really fresh flavour.
+It is expensive in restaurants, but it has a really fresh flavour.

 A healthy green lentil salad giving you a rich and colourful salad that is so popular in France.

 You can make this very quickly and easily using any salad greens and herbs you like.
-Serve it warm or cold, just as you prefer.